mary-molchan/analytics-engineering-portfolio/gen-ai-projects/01_Spec_Driven_Workflow_for_Power_BI_Dashboard/README.md

 ## How to Use This Workflow

 1. Start with the **Discovery** phase to collect and structure the initial client request.
+2. Use Generative AI to transform raw notes or transcripts into a clean meeting summary.
-2. Move to **Business Framing** to clarify the business objective and decision-making context.
+3. Move to **Business Framing** to clarify the business objective, target users, and decision-making context.
-3. Use the **Requirements & KPI** phase to document what the dashboard must contain and how KPIs should be defined.
+4. Use the **Requirements & KPI** phase to document what the dashboard must contain and how KPIs should be defined.
-4. Continue with **Dashboard Design** to define the report structure, user journey, visuals, and design rules.
+5. Continue with **Dashboard Design** to define the report structure, user journey, visuals, and design rules.
-5. Complete the **Build Readiness** phase to validate whether the project is ready for Power BI implementation.
+6. Complete the **Build Readiness** phase to validate whether the project is ready for Power BI implementation.
+7. Review and validate every AI-generated artifact manually before using it as a project deliverable.

 Each phase contains reusable Markdown templates that can be adapted to real BI projects, client workshops, internal reporting initiatives, or portfolio case studies.

+## Human-in-the-Loop Principle

+This project follows a **human-in-the-loop approach**.

+Generative AI is used to accelerate drafting, structuring, summarizing, and documentation tasks.
+However, all outputs must be reviewed by a human analyst before being shared with stakeholders or used for implementation.

+The BI analyst remains responsible for:

+- validating business meaning;
+- checking KPI definitions;
+- identifying missing or ambiguous requirements;
+- confirming assumptions with stakeholders;
+- ensuring that the dashboard supports real business decisions;
+- approving the final specification package before the build phase.

 ## Workflow Diagram